MacPass/MacPass/README.md

 Due to the nature of the build it might be unstable, however this version contains all the latest changes and bug fixes!

+## How to Contribute

+If you want to contribute by fixing a bug, adding a feature or improving localization you're awesome!

 ## How to Build

 * Fetch the source of MacPass